 At Oxford you will take a unique, multi- and interdisciplinary approach to examine these and other complex issues affecting the countries of the developing world and the emerging economies.
 The approach encompasses economics, politics, international relations, anthropology, history, sociology, and law, and teaching is provided by world-class scholars in these fields.
 Our courses also offer small class sizes, personal supervision, training in methods, and the opportunity to research and write an original thesis and make an active contribution.

 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.
-It hosts some 70 distinguished academics and six externally funded research groups that are at the forefront of their specialist subject areas.
+It hosts some 70 distinguished academics, one major five-year project and five externally funded research groups that are at the forefront of their specialist subject areas.

 Our students come from across the world.
 At Oxford, they are taught to develop as critical and independent thinkers and when they leave us they go on to forge varied and successful careers as scholars, practitioners and policy-makers in the field of international development and beyond.